-I offer bespoke wheelbuilding, specialising in custom-built, road, rim-brake, disc, cyclo-cross and track wheelsets.
+I offer bespoke wheelbuilding, specialising in custom-built, road, rim-brake, disc, cyclo-cross, mountain bike and track wheelsets.
 More information about what I offer and frequently asked questions about my builds can be found on the Wheel-building FAQ page.

 The advice I offer is all based on personal experience with building wheels over the years, from dealing with road-side repairs of wheels from poorly made factory wheels and some sloppy work by other custom wheel-building ‘specialists’.
 My knowledge is from working with builders and mechanics who love what they do and have meticulous attention to detail.
 My most valued source of knowledge was passed down from legendary wheel-building mentor Gerd Schraner who’s workshop bench reference ‘The Art of Wheelbuilding’ is on the bookshelf (complete with greasy finger prints) of any good wheel-builder.

 Although I offer options ready for customers to choose themselves, I am very happy to discuss over the phone, by email or indeed by you visiting me.
 I like to be sure of the particular needs of each customer before a commitment to ordering is made.
 I see this consultation as part and parcel of being a wheel-builder and I always find it a pleasure to discuss wheels.
 To me, it’s not really work – it’s a way of life.